hashgraph/hedera-custodians-library/README.md

 ### 6.3.
 Run

-To run the tests, navigate to the root directory of the custodialwalletutils library and run the following command:
+To run the tests, navigate to the root directory of the hedera-custodians-library library and run the following command:

 ```sh
 npm run test